I Think It's Going to Rain Today: Tom Northcott version

 The song was covered by Canadian folk-rock artist Tom Northcott in 1970.
 It was released in 1971 as the second single from his debut album, Upside Downside.
 The song reached number 46 in Canada and number 17 on the Canadian Adult Contemporary chart.

 Charts

 UB40 version

 The song was covered by British reggae band UB40 in 1980.
 It was released in June 1980 as the second and final single from their debut album, Signing Off.
 The song reached number 6 in the UK.
 The UB40 single was a double A-side with "My Way of Thinking", which was the first-named track and received most of the radio airplay.
 However, the German single (which appeared later) had "I Think It's Going to Rain Today" as the A-side.
+The group covered the song for bandmembers Robin and Ali Campbell's father, folksinger Ian Campbell, who was a fan of Newman and who had recorded his own version of the song in the 1960s.

 Charts

 Other cover versions

 The song was covered numerous times by a variety of artists, especially during the late 1960s and early 1970s.